 Imagine an outbreak of an unknown pest in Southern Spain that threatens the harvest of many tons of tomatoes.
 A typical problem a green life scientist might face.
-What to be done?
-With samples of the leaves and the latest technological tools the first aim would be to identify the culprit.
+What should be done?
+With the latest technological tools the first aim would be to identify the culprit.
 Furthermore, questions rise such as: Is it likely that the pest will reach the Netherlands?
-Can breeding be steered to obtain resistant pants for those harvests to come?
+Can breeding be steered to obtain resistant plants for the future?

-The Green Life Sciences study programme gives you the opportunity to combine training in the theoretical and practical aspects of chemical ecology, ecogenomics, biotechnology, plant breeding, phytopathology, cell biology, biochemistry and population biology.
+The Green Life Sciences study programme gives you the opportunity to combine fundamental and applied training in chemical ecology, ecogenomics, biotechnology, plant breeding, phytopathology, pest control, cell and population biology.
 This enables students to develop an integrated view of the functioning of (plant) production systems, and to gain the skills required in modern research.

 Why study Green Life Sciences at the University of Amsterdam?

-- You are interested in research on how plants function on a genetic, biochemical and cellular level and how this translates to the ecology and evolution of plants.
+- You are interested in general in how organisms function at a genetic, biochemical and cellular level and how this translates to their ecology and evolution.

-- You want to learn how plants deal with abiotic stress such as higher salt levels in the soil, which is an increasing problem in agriculture.
+- You want to learn how plants cope with abiotic stress such as drought or high salt levels in the soil, which is an increasing problem in agriculture.